ga-wdi-boston/project-issue-tracker-guide/README.md

     you are all working on more-or-less the same thing, so they may already have the solution to your specific problem.

+1. Read/search closed issues.

+    Similar to the previous one, but in case other developers aren't around, you can actually sift through other issues and see if a solution exists by clicking on `Issues` and then `3 Closed` at the top.

 ## How to Use the Issue Tracker

 Directions for each project can be found in a repo ending in `...-project`,